nju-websoft/PyCRE/README.md

 Compile [CryptoMiniSat SAT solver](https://github.com/msoos/cryptominisat).

-Then you can use PyCRE to infer a compatible runtime environment to a Python code:
+Now, you can use PyCRE to infer a compatible runtime environment to a Python code:

 ```
 python bin/run.py <snippet_path> <dependencies_dir>